gromo.modules.growing_module.GrowingModule#

 • tensor (torch.Tensor) – tensor to initialize

-• reference_tensor (torch.Tensor) – tensor to get the standard deviation from
+• reference_tensor (torch.Tensor | None) – tensor to get the standard deviation from or None to use Kaiming init

 create_layer_extensions(extension_size: int, output_extension_size: int | None = None, input_extension_size: int | None = None, output_extension_init: str = 'copy_uniform', input_extension_init: str = 'copy_uniform') None[source]#